AesaraB/mypaint-website/pages/docs/_index.md

 # Contributing
 Thank you for your interest in improving MyPaint.
-There are lots of ways you can get involved in the project, at all levels of technical involvement.<!--more-->
+There are lots of ways you can get involved in the project, at all levels of technical involvement.

 Don't know where to start?
 Check out our [contributor guides]({{< relref "contributing" >}}), which are a useful reference for newcomers and experienced MyPaint developers alike.